finos/spring-bot/chat-workflow/README.md

 TODO

+#### Limitations

+At the moment, the forms are displayed by walking the class structure and inspecting the declared types (not instance types).
+For that reason, polymorphism won't work: only the fields in declared types will be shown.

 #### Overriding The Default Displays

 `chat-workflow` does a serviceable job of creating a form for the user to fill in, or a display of the properties in a workflow object.
 However, it won't win any design awards as-is.
 Luckily, Symphony supports the use of Apache Freemarker templates for styling your workflow objects.